 Employee burnout is a significant problem across business sectors.
 According to Deloitte, 77% of professionals say they have experienced burnout at their current job.
 The same study also found that 91% of professionals believe having an unmanageable amount of stress or frustration impacts the quality of their work...

 The European Union's (EU) Medical Device Regulation (2017/745) and In Vitro Diagnostic Regulation (2017/746) set standards and oversight requirements for manufacturers of medical devices and in vitro diagnostic solutions that intend to distribute their products in the EU.
-They are a much-needed replacement for decades-old regulations.
-However, they affect healthcare technology organizations within and outside of the EU.
-They have also brought some significant challenges and opportunities to these companies' operations.
+They are a much-needed replacement for decades-old regulations, bringing significant challenges and opportunities to these companies' operations.

 The size of the global medical technology industry reached over 450 billion U.S. dollars in 2019.
 Established centers of this industry include the United States and Western Europe, but industry trends show that countries in Asia—especially China—are about to play a more prominent role in the years to come.